US hits Poland, others in Europe over Holocaust claims

-WASHINGTON (AP) — The United States is criticizing a number of eastern and central European nations. including Poland, for failing to compensate Holocaust victims and their families and communities for property seized during Nazi occupation in World War II as the numbers of survivors dwindles due to age.
+WASHINGTON (AP) — The United States is criticizing a number of eastern and central European nations, including Poland, for failing to compensate Holocaust victims and their families and communities for property seized during Nazi occupation in World War II as the numbers of survivors dwindles due to age.

 In a report issued Wednesday, the State Department called out Bosnia, Belarus, Ukraine and particularly Poland for not having acted on restitution claims.
 Croatia, Latvia and Russia were also taken to task in the report, which is likely to draw angry responses from the governments identified.